MitocGroup/www/views/blog/posts/2019/09/terraform-module-components-for-aws-landing-zone-solution.md

 ### The Structure of Landing Zone Components

 When looking at each component defined in `landing_zone_components` map, the first issue that jumps into our sight is YAML format instead of HCL (Why?
-More on this later…) But what's more important at this point is the emerging repeatable pattern.
+More on this later...)
+But what's more important at this point is the emerging repeatable pattern.
 For example, [landing\_zone\_vpc](https://github.com/MitocGroup/terraform-aws-landing-zone/blob/master/components/landing_zone_vpc/.terrahub.yml) looks something like this:

 ```
 component: